neuralmagic/docs/src/content/tasks/text-generation/inference.md

 # **Inference with DeepSparse**

-In this guide, we will walk through an example of how to use Neural Magic's stack to run LLM infernece with DeepSparse, using [`Salesforce/codegen-350M-mono`](https://huggingface.co/Salesforce/codegen-350M-mono) as an example.
+In this guide, we will walk through an example of how to use Neural Magic's stack to run text generation inference with DeepSparse, using [`Salesforce/codegen-350M-mono`](https://huggingface.co/Salesforce/codegen-350M-mono) as an example.

 We will walk through two APIs:
 - DeepSparse Pipeline